Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

 In this section we determine the two complexity measures defined in the previous section -- i.e., the fat-shattering dimension and VC dimension -- for families of quantum linear classifiers.
 As a result, we identify model parameters that allow us to control the complexity term in the expected error bounds of Theorems~\ref{thm:expected_error_vc} and~\ref{thm:expected_error_fs}.
 In particular, these model parameters can therefore be used to balance the trade-off considered by structural risk minimization, as depicted in Figure~\ref{fig:srm}.
 Throughout this section we fix the feature map to be the one defined Equation~\eqref{eq:featuremap} and we allow our separating hyperplanes to come from a family of observables $\mathbb{O} \subseteq \mathrm{Herm}\left(\mathbb{C}^{2^n} \right)$ (e.g., the family of observables implementable using either the explicit or implicit realization of quantum linear classifiers).
 Our goal is to determine analytical upper bounds on complexity measures of the resulting family of quantum linear classifiers.

-First, we show that the VC dimension of a family of quantum linear classifiers depends on the dimension of the sum of the images of the observables.
-This dimension depends on both the ranks of the individual observables, as well as the dimensions of the intersections of the images of the observables (see the remark below the proposition).
-We remark that while the VC dimension of quantum linear classifiers also has a clear dependence on the feature map, we chose to focus on the observables because the resulting upper bounds give rise to more explicit guidelines on how to optimally tune the quantum model in terms of structural risk minimization (as discussed in more detail in Section~\ref{subsec:srm_practice}).
+First, we show that the VC dimension of a family of quantum linear classifiers is upper bounded by the dimension of the span of the observables that it uses.
+This in turn is upper bounded by the square of the dimension of the space upon which the observables act nontrivially.
+We remark that while the VC dimension of quantum linear classifiers also has a clear dependence on the feature map, we chose to focus on the observables because the resulting upper bounds give rise to more explicit guidelines on how to tune the quantum model to perform structural risk minimization (as we discuss in more detail in Section~\ref{subsec:srm_practice}).
 We defer the proof to Appendix~\ref{appendix:vc}.